BoldNight153/BoldNight153/README.md

 ## 🏆 Highlight Project

 ### [GreedBot](https://github.com/BoldNight153/GreedBot)
-GreedBot is my proudest project—a showcase of integrating with external REST APIs, crafting abstractions, generating interfaces, and securing sensitive data using device keystore encryption.
+GreedBot is my proudest project—a showcase of integrating with external REST APIs, crafting abstractions, generating interfaces, UI with Material3 components, building the android app with layout with JetBrains Compose, and securing sensitive data using device keystore encryption.
 If you want to see how I handle real-world integration and security, check it out!

 ## 💻 Other Cool Projects
 - [Survivor Arena](https://github.com/BoldNight153/survivor-arena)